Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 Determining how much of your retirement savings should be in an annuity should start with an analysis of your routine expenses.
 Ideally, you should make sure you have a guaranteed income stream to fund at least 80 percent of your budget.
 This income stream can come from Social Security, a pension or annuities.

 When you consider rolling your retirement savings into an annuity, you should be familiar with the types of annuities and the benefits and drawbacks of each.
 Some investment advisors say that variable annuities are not a good option because they can be expensive, complicated and unpredictable.
 Fixed annuities, however, are less costly to the purchaser and more reliable as far as an income stream.

-You should consult a financial planner to chart out your budget moving forward and determine how much of your retirement savings should be used to purchase an annuity.
+You should consult a financial advisor to chart out your budget moving forward and determine how much of your retirement savings should be used to purchase an annuity.
 You should determine what type of annuity works best for you and whether you should purchase specific riders to modify the contract to meet your needs.

 You could also use various strategies, such as annuity laddering, which takes advantage of different types of annuities to construct the income stream you need, or a split-funded annuity, which enables you to get the best of different types of annuities.